adamsilver/adamsilver.io-jekyll/_drafts/2015-02-15-submitting-form-when-select-change-event-fires.md

 ## Usability considerations

 Select menus are not meant to be used for navigation, therefore users don't intuitively expect to navigate on selection.
-This is learned behaviour due to the unfortunate misuse of select menus.
+This is learned behaviour due to this misuse of select menus.

 Vanessa Mosher and Steven Weintraub share Larry Marinem's insight into usability: